puppetlabs/puppet-docs/source/pe/3.0/quick_start.markdown

 * Install a small proof-of-concept deployment
 * Add nodes to your deployment
-* Examine amd control nodes in real time with live management
+* Examine and control nodes in real time with live management
 * Install a third-party Puppet module
 * Apply Puppet classes to nodes with the console